-The van der Schaar Lab’s researchers will present a total of 5 papers at ICLR 2021.
+The van der Schaar Lab’s researchers have had a total of 5 papers accepted to ICLR 2021 (May 4 – 8, 2021).
 ICLR is globally renowned for presenting and publishing cutting-edge research on all aspects of deep learning used in the fields of artificial intelligence, statistics and data science.

 The accepted papers showcase the diverse strengths of the lab’s small research team, and cover a number of its key research pillars, such as understanding clinical decision-making, automated machine learning (autoML), time-series learning, interpretability, and synthetic data generation.

 Titles, authors and abstracts for all 5 selected papers are given below.

 Clairvoyance: A Pipeline Toolkit for Medical Time Series

 Time-series learning is the bread and butter of data-driven clinical decision support, and the recent explosion in ML research has demonstrated great potential in various healthcare settings.
 At the same time, medical time-series problems in the wild are challenging due to their highly composite nature: They entail design choices and interactions among components that preprocess data, impute missing values, select features, issue predictions, estimate uncertainty, and interpret models.
 Despite exponential growth in electronic patient data, there is a remarkable gap between the potential and realized utilization of ML for clinical research and decision support.
 In particular, orchestrating a real-world project lifecycle poses challenges in engineering (i.e. hard to build), evaluation (i.e. hard to assess), and efficiency (i.e. hard to optimize).